deadlight/0atman.com/content/clojure-macros.md

 ### 2017-07-31 EDIT:

 This revealation started me on the path to presenting the magic of macros and homoiconicity at a Skyscanner Lightning Talk.
-Here are my fully-notated slides: https://docs.google.com/presentation/d/1qEmCWnCR82pOm4sp5FTTVr8TbbtRmWbcjD1dOvcnvpU/
+My slides are [here](https://docs.google.com/presentation/d/1qEmCWnCR82pOm4sp5FTTVr8TbbtRmWbcjD1dOvcnvpU/).